Stephan Katt

 Stephan Katt (born 15 September 1979) is a German former speedway rider.
 He competed in grasstrack, longtrack and motorcycle speedway.
 He earned one international cap for the German national speedway team.

 Career

-Katt was a member of Germany national long track team and is a six times World Team Champion.
+Katt was a member of Germany national long track team and is a six-time World Team Champion.
 In addition, he also won the German national longtrack championship three times.

-He rode in Britain for Somerset Rebels in 2003 and from 2006 to 2008.
+Katt rode in Britain for Somerset Rebels in 2003 and from 2006 to 2008.

-In 2023, he was part of the German team, along with Erik Riss, Martin Smolinski and Jörg Tebbe, that won the silver medal at the 2023 Team Long Track World Championship.
+In 2023, Katt was part of the German team, along with Erik Riss, Martin Smolinski and Jörg Tebbe, that won the silver medal at the 2023 Team Long Track World Championship.